 Authorities are required to produce an annual statement on their policy for MRP for each financial year.
-This statement is being submitted for the financial year 2013/14, prior to the start of the financial year.
+This statement is being submitted for the financial year 2014/15, prior to the start of the financial year.

-9 Options
+10 Options

 The guidance on prudent provision contains four options for calculating MRP.
 Authorities may choose an alternative method, but must demonstrate that it is prudent.
-The policy set out on the following page is recommended to Members for use by the Fire Authority:
+The policy set out below is recommended to Members for use by the Fire Authority: